patrickrauls/AWStour/SslWalkthrough.md

 cd [project dir]
 nano package.json

-# Remove? not ready for this yet
-# run your server
+# Now ensure your server will run and verify port [3000]
-# npm run forever
+node server.js
 ```

-### TODO
-make sure that your web site is being served at port 3000
-make the move to 8000 after certs are installed
+*Make sure your server will run on your specified port before continuing*

 ### IP Tables
 Route incoming requests to the proper ports